This article explains the pros and cons of starting a new biz as a limited liability company or as a corporation.

 And attorney Brian Heller says his firm, Outside GC, can get the cost down to $1K or $2K.
 Here's his article on the process - How to Create an LLC Operating Agreement.

-A founder group thinking they can form an LLC with little or nothing out-of-picket and then negotiate and pay for a full-blown Operating Agreement later when they have more money could be in for a rude awakening when they realize their LLC is governed by counter-intuitive state "default rules" that fill in gaps created by a non-existent or deficient Operating Agreement.
+A founder group thinking they can form an LLC with little or nothing out-of-pocket and then negotiate and pay for a full-blown Operating Agreement later when they have more money could be in for a rude awakening when they realize their LLC is governed by counter-intuitive state "default rules" that fill in gaps created by a non-existent or deficient Operating Agreement.

 In general, all owners of an LLC with no Operating Agreement are equal owners with equal claims to profits and equal authority to bind the LLC to contracts and other obligations, notwithstanding their otherwise unequal investments or contributions.